 years of excellence

-Become a part of the one of the oldest and largest physical education teaching preparation programs in Iowa.
+Become a part of the oldest and largest physical education teaching preparation program in Iowa.

 State-of-the-art labs give you hands-on experience with exercise science-related content.